 How much your Myrtle Beach vacation costs will depend on many factors, including how you get here, where you stay and the restaurants you dine at.
 Myrtle Beach offers a world of opportunities for outdoor recreation, amusement park-style fun, dining, golf, and more.
-There are many Myrtle Beach attractions and activities that are free or very affordable that will entertain the entire family.
+There are many Myrtle Beach attractions and activities that are free or cheaper that will entertain the entire family.
 To get the most out of your stay in Myrtle Beach and still stay true to your budget, proper planning is crucial.
-Research what you would like to do so you can prepare for the cost.
+Research what you would like to do so you can prepare a Myrtle Beach budget.

 There is a long list of things to do around Myrtle Beach that I put together that are completely FREE!
 Yes, free!
 Myrtle Beach’s best free attraction, of course, is the beach!

 The Myrtle Beach area includes beaches, attractions, golf courses, amusement parks, an aquarium, retail developments, shopping complexes and over 2,000 restaurants.
 The area also has dinner theaters, nightclubs, and many tourist shops.

 If you live along the East Coast (and many inland states), of course, the least expensive way to get to Myrtle Beach for vacation is by car.

 Most major airlines fly into Myrtle Beach International Airport.
 However, if you arrive by air, you will most likely need to rent a car or continually use shuttles (none free) or Uber/Lynx to get around.
 All of these things can add quite a bite onto your budget.

 Traveling during the off-season